Out and About...

 From CNN.com:

 There was very little difference in the number of children who chose the cookies with the Elmo sticker versus the number who chose the unbranded package.
 But Wansink says he was surprised at the impact the Elmo sticker had on kids’ apple decisions – more than double chose to take the branded fruit.
-And that healthy effect lasted through the weekend.
+And that healthy effect lasted through the weekend.“This study suggests that the use of branding or appealing branded characters may benefit healthier foods more than indulgent, more highly processed foods,” the authors wrote in the Archives of Pediatrics and Adolescent Medicine journal.

 Now if we could just figure out how to get that furry red face on some broccoli!